Joe Stevens

-Joseph Stevens Grady (July 25, 1938 – August 26, 2025), known professionally as Joe Stevens, was an American photographer known for his photographs of musicians and bands such as David Bowie, the Sex Pistols, and The Clash.
+Joseph Stevens Grady (July 25, 1938 – August 26, 2025), working professionally Joe Stevens, was an American photographer best known for his photographs of musicians and bands such as David Bowie, the Sex Pistols, and The Clash.
 In 2012, his work was part of a major retrospective of rock photography at The Annenberg Space for Photography in Los Angeles.
 His photos continued to appear in the British magazine UNCUT and The New York Times.

-Background
+Early life

 Joseph Stevens Grady was born in the Bronx on July 25, 1938.
 After his parents divorced, he grew up in Queens, where he was raised by his mother.

 Career

 In the 1960s, Stevens managed the Playhouse, a Greenwich Village coffeehouse, where he began photographing the musicians who played there.
 He was encouraged by photographer Jim Marshall.
 Stevens did not have formal training in photography, but worked in the music business as road manager for Miriam Makeba and The Lovin' Spoonful.

-After running into Jim Marshall at Woodstock, Stevens decided he "had an eye" for capturing images and would make photography his career.
-Moving to England in 1971–1972, he took photos for the International Times that were credited to "Captain Snaps" until he received a work permit.
-In 1972, Paul McCartney hired Stevens on the recommendation of his wife Linda McCartney to photograph the Wings Over Europe Tour.
-Linda McCartney knew Stevens from her time as a photographer in New York City.
+After meeting Jim Marshall again at Woodstock, Stevens decided he "had an eye" for capturing images and would make photography his career.
+He considered becoming a war photographer and traveled to Ireland in 1971 to photograph the Troubles.
+In Belfast, he was mistaken for a terrorist and imprisoned for two months before being released.

+Settling in England, Stevens took photos for the International Times, which were credited to "Captain Snaps" until he received a work permit.
+In 1972, Paul McCartney hired him on the recommendation of his wife Linda McCartney to photograph the Wings Over Europe Tour.
+Linda knew Stevens from her time as a photographer in New York City.

 Stevens photographed for the New Musical Express in London for most of the 1970s, including a number of covers.
 Returning to New York City, he photographed the CBGB club scene, capturing early images of Debbie Harry and the Ramones.

 Images that are typical of his informal style include Paul McCartney hiding his face in Linda McCartney's arms during their arrest for marijuana possession in Sweden; John Lennon wearing plastic bags on his hands while protesting the 1971 obscenity trial of Oz magazine; Peter Gabriel covered with soap bubbles in the bathtub of Stevens's London flat; and the fight between the Sex Pistols and their audience at London's Nashville Rooms in 1976.

 In January 1978, Stevens photographed the Sex Pistols on their only American tour.
 When the group broke up in San Francisco, Stevens gave singer Johnny Rotten (John Lydon) airfare to New York City, and Rotten stayed with Stevens in his New York apartment before returning to London.